Nirmal-Patel20/StudentManagementSystem/README.md

 - Overloaded `<<` operator for flexible output (`std::cout`, `std::ofstream`)
 - Organized modular code structure
 - Minimal/no console interaction required — values are directly passed
+- Before running, the program checks whether a required file exists. if the file is missing, the program will terminate

 ---